 Let’s say your brand is launching a new hydration product, and your retail team is focused on driving sales in the Dallas-Fort Worth region.

 With Fastbreak Connect, you activate at 12 youth sports tournaments over 3 weekends—touching thousands of local families and youth athletes.
 The Fastbreak Connect team will hand out samples.
 They’ll drop a QR code with a coupon tied to one or more local retailers.
-The’ll run a social media contest and send an email follow-up to event participants.
-Your marketing team will use paid media to show more of what people saw on site at the event.
+They’ll run a social media contest and send an email follow-up to event participants.
+Your marketing team will use paid media to show more of what people saw on-site at the event.

 What does your sales team now have?